 Catch Mistakes You Made

 Track Your Spending

 Notice Mistakes Your Bank Has Made

 Catch Fraudulent Changes

 Be Aware of Where You Are Financially

-If your money is tight and you are living from paycheck to paycheck, then you need to carefully track your spending to make sure you do not accidentally overdraw your account.
-This may happen if you are married and you are both accessing your checking account.
+If money is tight and you are living from paycheck to paycheck, then you need to carefully track your spending to make sure you do not accidentally overdraw your account.
+This can easily happen if you are married and you are both accessing your checking account.
 It is important to balance your account so that you know where you are and how much money you have left to spend until your next paycheck.

-Stop Small Things From Becoming Large Things
+Stop Small Things From Becoming Big Things

 When you balance your account, you may catch small fees or mistakes that do not seem like a lot on the surface.
 You may remember to record the ATM withdrawal, but not the additional fee that your bank charges for using a different bank’s ATM.
 These fees may be small, but if you do not account for them in your balance, you may end up overdrawing your account and incurring even more fees.